Chumita003/Phys763.HW3-ReadoutAnalysis/README.md

 - Quantum readout analysis using Python and xarray
 - Signal discrimination and fidelity benchmarking
 - Curve fitting with scipy and interpretation of T₁ decay
-- Calibration comparison using JSON machine states
+- Calibration comparison using machine state JSON files
 - Data visualization with matplotlib

 ---